 Bedbugs In Mattress Seam

-The essential first step in Bed Bug management is pest identification and determining the extent and level of infestation.
+The essential first step in Bed Bug management is an inspection & insect identification – determining the extent and level of infestation.
+(Sometimes the insect in question is not a bed bug, but another biting insect like bird mites or fleas.)
 Site inspection is crucial.
 When this is known the Exopest technician can assess the treatment options and time needed for treatment.

-After inspection and before treatment, a wash down of surfaces affected with blood spotting not only improves the appearance but also allows a follow up inspection to be done with greater confidence.
-In extreme cases it may be better to discard the mattress – burning or tipping is recommended, again ensuring that other items do not become infested.
+After inspection in extreme cases, it may be better to discard the mattress and bed base – again ensuring that other items do not become infested.
 Care must be taken when moving affected items, sealing them in plastic bags before they leave the room is recommended.
 Bed linen should be washed in hot water followed by a hot drier.
 Sensitive materials can be placed in a freezer allowing enough time for the entire volume of the item to reach the temperature of the freezer.

-Treatment involves the direct use of registered product to harbourages such as bed base, bed slats, carpet edges, tack board below carpet , cracks & crevices, wardrobes and cupboards.
+Treatment involves the direct application of a registered product to insect harbourages such as bed base, bed slats, carpet edges, tack board below carpet , cracks & crevices, wardrobes, and cupboards etc.

-The premises would then need to be quarantined for 7-10days if chemically treated until a follow up inspection could declare the infestation dead.
+The room should ideally be quarantined for 7-10 days until a follow up inspection could declare the infestation dead.
 Reapplication would be necessary if live bedbugs were found on this visit and a further 7-10days quarantine of those rooms and a final follow up inspection.
 There is no warranty with Bed Bug treatments.

-Steam – we are currently researching the use of another non chemical Bed Bug treatment using Steam.
+Steam – is an interesting treatment option and we are currently researching the use of a non-chemical Bed Bug treatment using Steam.
 Bed Bugs are very sensitive to heat – whether extreme cold or extreme heat.
-Dry vapour steam at over 120 degrees celsius instantly kills all adults, larvae and eggs and leaves no residual.
+Dry vapour steam at over 120 degrees Celsius instantly kills all adults, larvae and eggs and leaves no residual.
 Very safe to use and very effective.
 Steam can also be directly applied to mattress seams and edges – the very place the insects hide.

-IT IS HIGHLY UNLIKELY A QUICK ONE OFF CHEMICAL TREATMENT WILL BE SUCCESSFUL – DON’T WASTE YOUR MONEY AND RISK BEING FURTHER DISTRESSED BY ACCEPTING “CHEAP” REMEDIES.
+IT IS HIGHLY UNLIKELY A QUICK CHEAP CHEMICAL TREATMENT WILL BE SUCCESSFUL – DON’T WASTE YOUR MONEY AND RISK BEING FURTHER DISTRESSED BY ACCEPTING “CHEAP” REMEDIES.

 Domestic situations: we suggest if you are traveling frequently then check the mattress in your Hotel room regularly or invest in a mattress cover, which will help eliminate the most common harbourage sites.